 Our commitment to high standards and constant improvement is evident in all we do.
 We hope you enjoy our site.

 Learn more about us

 Understanding the sources of negotiation power is critical for effective family mediation, collaborative practice and negotiation.
 This course is mandatory for family arbitrators and parenting coordinators, and must be repeated every 5 years unless you have done 10 cases in that time.
-This course is also for mediators seeking accreditation.

 Our 2015-2016 Promotional Booklet contains detailed information on all courses offered!
 Information on course content, location, pricing and available packages.
 Click the image above to view/download file.